blade32232/blade32232web/docs/md/docs/systemdesign/terminology.md

 [DeepLabCut-Live](http://www.mackenziemathislab.org/deeplabcut) - An open source software tool that uses a model trained by DeepLabCut to perform markerless pose estimation in real-time (frame by frame) on a pre-recorded or live video stream.

 ## Default Stimulus
-The stimulus which plays before the first sequence is started and in between sequences in order to keep the tethered animal interested (keep it flying).
+The stimulus shown to the tethered animal which plays before the first sequence is started and in between sequences in order to keep the tethered animal interested (keep it flying).</div>

 ## Interpolation
 A scriptable object which can be set to manipulate an OOI or setting across a series of trials.
 E.g. across all 6 trials make an object start 2m further away each trial.